wickandbergamot/wickandbergamot/SECURITY.md

 Code review from the reporter is ideal, as well as from multiple members of the core development team.

 ### 4. Notify Security Group Validators
-Once an ETA is available for the fix, a member of the solana-labs/security-incident-response group should notify the validators so they can prepare for an update using the "Safecoin Red Alert" notification system.
+Once an ETA is available for the fix, a member of the solana-labs/security-incident-response group should notify the validators so they can prepare for an update using the "Wickandbergamot Red Alert" notification system.
 The teams are all over the world and it's critical to provide actionable information at the right time.
 Don't be the person that wakes everybody up at 2am when a fix won't be available for hours.

 ### 5. Ship the patch
 Once the fix is accepted, a member of the solana-labs/security-incident-response group should prepare a single patch file for each affected branch.
 The commit title for the patch should only contain the advisory id, and not disclose any further details about the incident.
 Copy the patches to https://release.solana.com/ under a subdirectory named after the advisory id (example: https://release.solana.com/GHSA-hx59-f5g4-jghh/v1.4.patch).
 Contact a member of the solana-labs/admins group if you require access to release.solana.com
-Using the "Safecoin Red Alert" channel:
+Using the "Wickandbergamot Red Alert" channel:
     a) Notify validators that there's an issue and a patch will be provided in X minutes
     b) If X minutes expires and there's no patch, notify of the delay and provide a new ETA
     c) Provide links to patches of https://release.solana.com/ for each affected branch